 When considering the standard of care, ask yourself if a reasonable person (or a reasonable doctor) would have made the same mistake.
 If you were unaware that you had an allergy to medication, and told the medical staff you had no allergies, you cannot blame the doctor for prescribing medication that caused a reaction.
 It is an unfortunate situation, but the staff had no reason to suspect you would be allergic.

 In Virginia, you have to obtain a certificate of merit before you can file a medical malpractice claim.
-Basically, you have to have an expert sign off saying the doctor deviated from the standard of care.
+You have to have an expert sign off saying the doctor deviated from the standard of care.
 An attorney will advise you about a certificate of merit.

 Were there definite damages?